 3) 10% of profits OR RM10,000 per transaction (whichever is higher) is not taxable

-According to the Budget 2014 announcement, the rates for RPGT has been increased.
-The government’s reason for the hike is mainly to reduce speculative activities on housing prices and real estate market.
-For those property owners who want to avoid to paying Real Property Gains Tax, the smartest and only the way is to sell out your property after 5 years of ownership.
+According to the Budget 2019 announcement, the rates for RPGT has been increased.
+The government’s reason for the hike is to enhance the Government’s commitment to long term fiscal sustainability via increased tax collection.
+For those property owners who want to reduce the Real Property Gains Tax, the only the way is to sell out your property after 5 years of ownership.

 Effective from 1.1.2019, the RPGT rates are as follows: